 Fleet vehicle tracking has a number of benefits to both employers and employees.
-Vehicle tracking can improve fleet efficiency, reduce costs and help keep employees and assets, safe.
+Vehicle tracking can reduce fuel costs, increase efficiency and help keep employees and assets safe.
 But it is often misunderstood what the laws are surrounding vehicle tracking.

 Whether you are planning to use vehicle tracking or are already using vehicle tracking systems, there are a few rules and regulations that apply to you, that you must comply with under the law.
 If you fail to comply with these rules and regulations, it can lead to fines and convictions, so it is important to have the best understanding you can, of UK vehicle tracking laws.

 At Fleetsmart we’ve put together a simple and easy list of rules that relate to vehicle tracking, along with some tips that’ll keep you, and your vehicles, on the right tracks.

 Which Laws Affect Vehicle Tracking

 The general rule for fleet tracking is that tracking any vehicle at any time is legal, so long as the person driving knows they are being tracked.
 However, this rule is a little vague and doesn’t include some of the most important information to remember when you’re vehicle tracking.

 Most of the laws that affect vehicle tracking involve the privacy and protection of an employee and their personal data.
 There are the two pieces of legislation that affect vehicle tracking, The Human Rights Act 1998, and The Data Protection Act 1998.